zs2192/RepData_PeerAssessment1/PA1_template.md

 ##                -7.74041
 ```

-Compared with their performance during weekdays, our sample walked about 8 more steps in every 5-minute intervals during weekend.
+Compared with their performance during weekdays, our sample walked about 8
+more steps in every 5-minute intervals during weekend.
 And this difference is statistically significant (P=0.001853).

-I'm so glad they had a chance to relax after a whole week of work!
+I'm so glad they had a chance to relax[^1] after a whole week of work!

+[^1]: Relax - the status of walking more hours than working.